-We regularly host 12 step meetings in the natural setting of our farm environment.
+New Freedom Farm regularly hosts 12 step meetings in the natural setting of the farm environment.
 This holistic approach lends itself to peer-to-peer sharing and action-based results.
-These meetings empower veterans in their recovery from substance abuse issues.
+These meetings empower veterans in their recovery from substance abuse (use?) issues.
 Attendance of all meetings is confidential and your anonymity is respected amongst veterans attending.
-All meetings and other veteran activities at New Freedom Farm are free.
+There is no cost to attend these meetings.

 Meetings are held three times per week:

 Transportation is available.

 Please call 540-855-1158 if you need transportation to a meeting.

 Please note, this is a peer-to-peer support group.
 There are no counselors in attendance.
 If you feel in danger of hurting yourself or others, please call 911 or go to the local emergency room.

 Why We Do It